lregnier/faunadb-demo-app/README.md

 ### 3. Create Database
-Once the Fauna Shell is installed, it’s time to login to your Fauna Cloud account from the shell.
-You can do that by typing the following command:
+Next, create a new database to which the application will connect to for storing the data.
+For doing so, login to your Fauna Cloud account from the Fauna Shell by typing the following command:

 ```
 $ fauna cloud-login